 Symbolism and developments at King’s College

 The entire area of King’s College is filled with Tudor-era symbolism, which many see as a means of having legitimised the dynasty’s rule.
 Despite having been begun by Henry VI, the work was not consistently approached until the Tudor era.
 Subsequent architectural developments post-Tudor include the completion of the front court at King’s College, which was started by architect James Gibbs in 1724 using the neoclassical style.
 The building was finally completed in 1828, over a hundred years after work began, under the watchful eye of fellow architect William Wilkins, with completed work described as Gothic Revival rather than Neoclassical, in accordance with Cambridge University’s wishes.
-Today, many visitors choose to tour the college grounds before enjoying a meal at nearby restaurants in Cambridge such as The Tamburlaine.
+Today, many visitors choose to tour the college grounds before enjoying a meal at nearby restaurants in Cambridge such as The Grill Restaurant.

 Later developments at King’s College